Anthrocon/www/content/1998-charity-followup/index.md

 banner_url: ""
 ---

-The following is the sales record for the AAC98 Charity Auction.&nbsp;It is as close to the order of sale as I remember it.&nbsp;I'm including notes about fun stuff that happened at the Charity Auction.
+The following is the sales record for the AAC98 Charity Auction.
+It is as close to the order of sale as I remember it.
+I'm including notes about fun stuff that happened at the Charity Auction.

 "Sirah Proto" artwork (Antti Remes) - $27<br>
 Huzzah #16 (Roz Gibson) - $34<br>